cannaydinn/cannaydinn/README.md

 # 💫 About Me:
-I'm improving myself as a Full-Stack Developer, and also interested in IOS and Android development<br>Baskent University - Computer Programming
+⭐️ I'm improving myself as a Full-Stack Developer, and also interested in IOS and Android development<br>🎓 Baskent University - Computer Programming

 ## 🌐 Socials: